-Your vehicle has one attachment point in the middle of the rear floor for securing a tether-style child seat to the vehicle.
+Your vehicle has two attachment points in the rear floor for securing a tether-style child seat to the vehicle.

 Since a tether can provide additional security, we recommend using a tether whenever one is required or available.
 Check with the child seat maker to determine whether a tether is available for a particular child seat.